hellotelo/hello-world/README.md

 # hello-world
 Learning to use GitHub

-Learning to use GitHub.
-Beginner in Ruby and JavaScript.
+I am a beginner in Ruby and JavaScript.